SciKit-Surgery/scikit-surgerytutorial02/doc/06_Testing.rst

    numpy
    scipy

-You will need to add spicy in setup.py for the `install_requires`:
+You will need to add scipy in setup.py for the `install_requires`:
 ::
     install_requires=[
         'numpy',